itzzjb/Docker-Beginner/README.md

 ```

 - -p : publish a container's port(s) to the host
     - There are different default ports for different applications.
 For example, postgres default port is 5432.
 But, when we are spinning up multiple containers of the same image they should have different ports instead of the default port to avoid port conflicts.
+    - We need to map the container's port into a port in the host machine.
 ```sh
 docker run -d -p <host-port>:<container-port> --name <container-name> <image-name>
 ```